 Jira Server-specific instructions

-- You need to ensure that you allow Zendesk to establish a connection to your Jira server from the following public IP addresses listed here.
+- Ensure you allow Zendesk to establish a connection to your Jira server by creating an allowlist for the following:

 - We strongly recommend that SSL encryption is used to secure the communication between Jira and Zendesk, especially for production environments.
 If SSL is enabled, you must have a full SSL certificate stack from a certificate authority.
 Self-signed certificates are not supported.
 The intermediate certificate is commonly not installed on the Jira server.